savagegeek22/nflpickem/README.md

 <<<<<<< HEAD
-# NOTICE
-*4/16/2018 - The application is no longer maintained by it's original owner.*

 *Sept.
-2020 - I made this fork to reflect some of the updates I had made (and taken from DonThorntonJr's fork) since the original maintenance had stopped and to bring it current to PHP 7.2 compatibility
+2023 - I made this fork to reflect some of the updates I had made (and taken from DonThorntonJr's fork) since the original maintenance had stopped and to bring it current to PHP 7.2 compatibility

 ---